 Project Electricity Transmission Line: electricity generated from the Project will be connected to the national grid from the substation through an Overhead Transmission Line (OHTL).
-As discussed earlier, a standalone ESIA will be undertaken for the OHTL at a later stage.
+As discussed earlier, a standalone ESIA was undertaken and provided for the OHTL.

 The table below provides a summary of: (i) the baseline conditions (which are similar to the Project area given that the substation is located within the same Project plots), (ii) anticipated impacts from the substation; and (iii) mitigations required.